|

 10.

 7. Out in the garage made some minor sled repairs and installed a new set of headlights in Sooley's F-150.
-These lights are a nice upgrade and include projector style H.I.D. low beam bulbs that are much brighter than stock and don't blind other drivers with glare.
+These lights are a nice upgrade and include projector style H.I.D. low beam bulbs that are much brighter than stock but don't blind other drivers with glare.

 5.